Memoirs of an Imperfect Angel: Concept and packaging

-During an interview with music retailer Amazon.com, Carey revealed her inspiration and motivation for the album.
+During an interview with music retailer Amazon, Carey revealed her inspiration and motivation for the album.
 "Each song tells its own story.
 Each one is like an intimate conversation or entry in a private diary.
 A lot of the songs reflect specific, different times in my life, actual events that happened to me, some of which are from way back in the past.
 Others were inspired by movies or from a friend of mine that may have told me their story.
 People can listen to it and pick out certain songs that mean something to them – women especially.
 It's about women's empowerment and overcoming certain things.
 It's fun too though.
 It's got a little bit of something for everybody".

-Amazon.com revealed that the physical release of the album would come as a 3-panel softpack as opposed to the usual plastic CD casing.
+Amazon revealed that the physical release of the album would come as a 3-panel softpack as opposed to the usual plastic CD casing.
 This was due to the inclusion of two discs, the first housed the album itself whilst the second housed an enhanced CD featuring the music video for lead single "Obsessed" as well as the video for "Obsessed" (official remix featuring Gucci Mane) and three other remixes.
 The packaging includes a 34-page Elle mini-magazine which takes an exclusive in-depth look at Carey's life and career.
 The mini-magazine is mixed in with lyrics and other traditional liner-note materials as well as upscale ads to cut the production costs of the booklet.
 The ad-supported booklets – available in a digital format for downloaders – appeared in the first one million US copies of the CD and the first 500,000 overseas.

 It was also revealed that a limited edition collectors' version of the album would be released on October 20, 2009.
 It features the album and its bonus disc on both standard CDs and limited edition white vinyl LPs plus six rare lithographs, the limited edition Elle mini-magazine, a signature butterfly band and exclusively designed collector's box packaging.